Actively Recruiting

 - Adult patients between 25 and 70 years old undergoing elective spinal surgery

-- Expected hospital stay of at least two days
+- Expected hospital stay of two days

 - Ability to provide informed consent and participate in follow-up questionnaires